apache/beam/playground/terraform/README.md

 ./gradlew playground:terraform:InitInfrastructure -Pproject_environment="${env}"
 ```
 # Backend deployment:
-* Login to Docker registry:
+* Sign in to the Docker registry:
 ```
  cat `your json key locaton` | docker login -u _json_key --password-stdin https://`chosen_region`-docker.pkg.dev
 ```
-* Login to GKE
+* Sign in to the to GKE
 ```
 gcloud container clusters get-credentials --region `chosen_pg_location` `gke_name` --project `project_id`
 ```
-* Database index creation:
+* Creation of database indexes :
 ```
 gcloud app deploy playground/index.yaml --project=`project_id`
 ```
-* Run following command for backend deployment (please be sure that you are in the "beam" folder):
+* To deploy the backend, use the following command (Ensure you are in the "beam" folder):
 ```
 ./gradlew playground:terraform:gkebackend -Pproject_environment="${env}" -Pdocker-tag="${env}"
 ```
 # !!
-Please wait about 20 min before frontend deployment (GCP certificate should be provisioned)
+The creation of certificates for backend websites will take about 20 minutes
 # Frontend deployment:
-* Run following command for frontend deployment (please be sure that you are in the "beam" folder):
+* To deploy the frontend, use the following command (Ensure you are in the "beam" folder):
 ```
 ./gradlew playground:terraform:deployFrontend -Pdocker-tag="${env}" -Pproject_id=`project_id` -Pproject_environment='${env}'
 ```